DV

 Overview

-IEFA and VXUS are both broad international equity ETFs tracking different benchmarks of developed and emerging markets outside the U.S. The core distinction: IEFA uses the MSCI EAFE IMI Index, which focuses on developed markets (Europe, Australia, Far East) and small-cap stocks, while VXUS tracks the FTSE Global All Cap ex US Index, which adds emerging markets and includes a broader market-cap range.
-IEFA yields notably higher (3.24% vs. 1.82%), while VXUS costs less and holds larger AUM.
+IEFA and VXUS are both broad international equity ETFs tracking different indexes of developed and emerging markets outside the U.S., but they differ meaningfully in index composition and income strategy.
+IEFA tracks the MSCI EAFE IMI Index, which emphasizes developed markets (Europe, Australia, Far East) with a mid-cap tilt; VXUS tracks the FTSE Global All Cap ex US Index, which includes both developed and emerging markets across all market capitalizations.
+The result is a 136-basis-point yield gap and slightly different geographic and size exposure.

 How they differ